KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter

 \section{Related Work}

 Recent progress in data-driven modeling has enabled state estimation without explicit reliance on hand-crafted sensor models.
 One line of work employs kernel-based methods to represent nonlinear sensor behavior nonparametrically.
 Kernel mean embeddings~\cite{song} map probability distributions into reproducing kernel Hilbert spaces (RKHS), enabling estimators such as the kernel Bayes filter~\cite{kbr} and smoother~\cite{ksmoother}.
 Similarly, Gaussian process (GP) regression~\cite{gp-book} has been widely used to learn system and measurement models for state estimation~\cite{GPBayes}.
-While highly expressive, kernel-based approaches typically incur cubic training complexity and require storing or approximating the training set at inference time, limiting scalability and real-time applicability without significant approximations~\cite{kkr}.
+While expressive, kernel methods typically incur cubic training complexity and require storing or approximating the training set at inference time, limiting real-time use without significant approximations~\cite{kkr}.

 In contrast, Koopman-based methods~\cite{Koopman} represent nonlinear systems as linear dynamics in a lifted feature space, often enabling closed-form learning and inference with computational cost independent of training data size~\cite{dmd-big-book}.
 However, existing Koopman-based estimators either enforce nonlinear constraints~\cite{koopman-const-convex,koopman-nonlinear-se,rckl} or relax these constraints~\cite{kooplin,koopman-estimation-power-systems}, which can lead to inconsistent estimates~\cite{rckl}.
 Moreover, these methods are formulated for vector-space states.
 Although Koopman modeling has been explored on $\mathrm{SO}(3)$~\cite{koopman-so3} and $\mathrm{SE}(3)$~\cite{zinage2022,narayanan2023} for control, its application to state estimation on Lie groups remains limited.